Ryzelz/Ryzelz/README.md

 - 👋 Hi, I’m @Ryzelz
 - 👀 I’m interested in Python in Blender
-- 🌱 I’m currently learning Python and C++ at TIP
+- 🌱 I’m currently learning Python, C++, Arduino, IOT at TIP

 <!---
 Ryzelz/Ryzelz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.